 What is Nondisjunction, and Why is it a Problem?

 Nondisjunction is the failure of chromosomes or sister chromatids to separate properly during cell division.
-In meiosis, nondisjunction can lead to aneuploidy, a condition in which cells have an abnormal number of chromosomes.
+Still, in meiosis, nondisjunction can lead to aneuploidy, a condition in which cells have an abnormal number of chromosomes.
 Aneuploidy can cause a variety of genetic disorders, such as Down syndrome, Turner syndrome, and Klinefelter syndrome.

 How Accurate is DNA Replication?